jredwards85/SICK_Lidar_CoLa2/README.md

 ### How to run the program?
 1. Install Python (minimum version 3.10.4).
 Download Python here: https://www.python.org/downloads/
-2. Associalte .py file extensions with Python (this is usually automatically done).
+2. Associated .py file extensions with Python (this is usually automatically done).
 3. Run the CoLa2_Session_Handler_V#.##.py and the program will open a command window.
 4. Follow the prompts in the command window.